Categories: Off-topic

 Verbs can also be modified with “shi” (시

-) to show respect without humility.
-In this case, this syllable is appended to the verb root before the the verb is conjugated - ie what is conjugated is that “shi” syllable instead of the last syllable of the verb root.
+) to show respect to the topic of conversation separately from the listener; it is also used for commands in the polite level.
+In this case, this syllable is appended to the verb stem before the the verb is conjugated - ie what is conjugated is that “shi” syllable instead of the last syllable of the verb stem.
 See the section on “honorific speech” for more details.

 Note that 씨